New buildings on station car park

 By comparison the distance between the buildings on Great Northern Way at ground level is 16m and 13.3m on upper floors.
 The road width is 5.5m.

-The Chisholm Trail cycle/walking route will pass between blocks B2 and F2, and across the station square.
-According to Bidwells, “the Station Square has been designed as a ‘shared surface’ and cyclist will be able to cycle across this space.”
+The Chisholm Trail cycle/walking route will pass between blocks B2 and F2, and across the station square (which is a ‘shared surface’).

 Discussions are still ongoing about where over-ranked taxis and rail-replacement buses will queue.
 Currently they use the car park, but this will not be possible once Blocks B2 and F2 are built.

-Brookgate are proposing that, during construction of blocks B2 and F2, access to the car park (the 200 spaces north of Carter Bridge) will be from Devonshire Road.
+Brookgate proposed that, during construction of blocks B2 and F2, access to the car park (the 200 spaces north of Carter Bridge) will be from Devonshire Road.

 Brookgate have indicated that the two buildings originally planned for the north side of the cycle/footbridge (G1 and G2) will not be built if B2 and F2 go ahead.